fivanusec/Organize/README.md

 Runing syntax test while doing app is important so if you want to run on whole project while working
 ## Windows users

     1. Install Linux subsystem on your PC.
-Here is how on this linkm https://docs.microsoft.com/en-us/windows/wsl/install-win10
+Here is how on this link https://docs.microsoft.com/en-us/windows/wsl/install-win10
     2. Shift + right mouse click in project directorory and select Open linux shell here
     3. Run ./tests